floraison/et-orbi/README.md

 eot.to_local_time.class  # => Time
 eot.to_local_time.to_s   # => "1970-01-01 09:00:00 +0900" (at least on my system)

-# For the rest, EtOrbi::EoTime mimicks ::Time
+# For the rest, EtOrbi::EoTime mimics ::Time
 ```

 Helper methods: